neo4j/neo4j/community/server/README.txt

 `mvn clean test -Dtests=web`

+Or, to run all tests (both unit, functional and webdriver):

+`mvn clean test -Dtests=all`

 You can run the tests under different browsers using maven profiles.
 By default, Firefox is used.
 Available profiles are:
   -Pie for internet explorer